 Visit Dunn’s River Falls and Go Ziplining

-Ocho Rios which is along the north coast of Jamaica.
-It popular for amazing waterfalls, working plantations, tropical gardens and it is also a busy cruise ship area.
+Dunn’s River Falls is one of Jamaica’s national treasures.
+They’re located in Ocho Rios, which is along the north coast of Jamaica.
+It’s quite popular for its rushing natural waterfalls, working plantations, tropical gardens, and hectic cruise ship port.

 Eat at Scotchies

 Scotchies is a Jamacian food legend, and it has the best jerk chicken and pork that you will ever taste.
-I dream about food.
+I’m the type of girl to dream about food.
 Therefore, traveling always consists of trying the local favourites!

 Visit the Markets in Falmouth and Montego Bay

-I love coconut water so having it fresh just makes it 100 times better, and it is perfect to quench your thirst and hydrate you on a hot day.
+I love coconut water, so having it fresh just makes it 100 times better!
+Plus, it’s perfect for quenching your thirst and hydrating you on a hot day.
 I also tried star apple and Jamaican pineapple while I was there.
-Nothing is better than local fresh fruits.
+To me, nothing is better than local fresh fruits.